 Clone the Git repository

-Those who want to contribute patches and do serious development on the tree, can clone the repository with git, using either the faster git-protocol or, if you have troubles caused by a firewall, the considerably slower http-protocol as transport:
+Those who want to contribute patches and do serious development on the tree, can clone the repository with git, using the fast Git protocol:

 git clone git://dev.x-plane.com/xptools.git